jamsnxs/hyprpuccin/README.md

 ## Zsh

-To have Pokémon appear every time the terminal opens, install pokeget-rs, and add the following to a custom file.zsh in your $ZSH/custom folder:
+To have Pokémons appear every time the terminal opens, install pokeget-rs, and add the following to a custom file.zsh in your $ZSH/custom folder:

 If using Powerlevel10k, edit **.p10k.zsh** and set the Instant Prompt to quiet: